Dynamic systems development method

 Dynamic systems development method (DSDM) is an agile project delivery framework, initially used as a software development method.
 First released in 1994, DSDM originally sought to provide some discipline to the rapid application development (RAD) method.
 In later versions the DSDM Agile Project Framework was revised and became a generic approach to project management and solution delivery rather than being focused specifically on software development and code creation and could be used for non-IT projects.
 The DSDM Agile Project Framework covers a wide range of activities across the whole project lifecycle and includes strong foundations and governance, which set it apart from some other Agile methods.
 The DSDM Agile Project Framework is an iterative and incremental approach that embraces principles of Agile development, including continuous user/customer involvement.

 DSDM fixes cost, quality and time at the outset and uses the MoSCoW prioritisation of scope into musts, shoulds, coulds and will not haves to adjust the project deliverable to meet the stated time constraint.
 DSDM is one of a number of agile methods for developing software and non-IT solutions, and it forms a part of the Agile Alliance.

 In 2014, DSDM released the latest version of the method in the 'DSDM Agile Project Framework'.
 At the same time the new DSDM manual recognised the need to operate alongside other frameworks for service delivery (esp.
 ITIL) PRINCE2, Managing Successful Programmes, and PMI.
 The previous version (DSDM 4.2) had only contained guidance on how to use DSDM with extreme programming.

-History of DSDM
+History

 In the early 1990s, rapid application development (RAD) was spreading across the IT industry.
 The user interfaces for software applications were moving from the old green screens to the graphical user interfaces that are used today.
 New application development tools were coming on the market, such as PowerBuilder.
 These enabled developers to share their proposed solutions much more easily with their customers – prototyping became a reality and the frustrations of the classical, sequential (waterfall) development methods could be put to one side.